sVoxelDev/ebean-wrapper/Readme.md

 ## Usage

-Include the `net.silthus:ebean` dependency in you project and shade it into your application or provide it in the classpath.
+Include the dependency in your project and shade it into your application or provide it in the classpath.

 ### Gradle